 The microcontroller was programmed using Standard C Language.
 The firmware implements the opportune drivers for all the described hardware devices and performs their coordination.
 Starting from the disciplined 10 MHz clock, the 12.8 kHz sampling has to be produced for the ADC.

 There are various possible solutions for this problem.
 Most of them, however, involve firmware latency.
 The only one that completely avoids this issue is the use of the 10 MHz clock as the main oscillator for the entire microcontroller.
 In this way, all the internal clocks of the microcontroller are locked in frequency and phase with the absolute time, and it is possible to construct the time base for the ADC using only internal hardware devices, without involving execution time latency due to firmware routines.
 In particular, the time base for the ADC has been built by making use of an internal timer as a key peripheral.
 In summary, the 10 MHz clock reference signal from GPSDO has been used as an external source and is given to the internal microcontroller Phase Locked Loop (PLL) circuit, which allows an increase in the frequency of up to 216 MHz.
 The timer peripheral acts as a divider, automatically controlling the external Pulse Width Modulation (PWM).
 This line is used to clock the ADC.
 To maintain a high level of accuracy, Interrupt Service Routines (ISRs) have been avoided, and the timer is configured to control the output in the hardware, without latency.

+Figure 3